21 Unmissable Things to do in Wroclaw, Poland

 Oder River creates several islands right in the middle of the city, so enjoying a pleasant stroll is one of the best things to do in Wroclaw on a warm sunny day.

-21 Unmissable Things to do in Wroclaw 8
+21 Unmissable Things to do in Wroclaw, Poland 10

-Ostrów Tumski or Cathedral Island is the most popular destination for many.
-Come here when the sun starts to set, and you may be fortunate enough to see the centuries-old tradition of manually liting up street lamps along the cobblestone paths.
+Ostrów Tumski, or Cathedral Island, is the most popular destination for many.
+Come here when the sun starts to set, and you may be fortunate enough to see the centuries-old tradition of manually lighting up street lamps along the cobblestone paths.
 It is a beautiful sight to see as you peacefully wander down its lanes.

 Only a walk away from the center, the island feels like a little town, as if you had left the city.
 Here you will find the famed St. John the Baptist Cathedral, a blend of Gothic with Neo-Gothic add-ons throughout the time that creates a marvelous spectacle.